nikkieverett/recipe-app/recipes/cheddar-risotto-cakes.md

 ---
 id: 593044f844e3ce00113dfb57
 servings: 10
-notes: can be made up to 2 days ahead of time would be great with marinara
+notes: 'can be made up to 2 days ahead of time would be great with marinara'
 directions: 'bring 3 cups broth to simmer in small saucepan reduce heat to very low cover and keep warm